 The luminosity must be measured (e.g., as illuminance, in lux).
 The location and direction of the lighting measurement should be identified (e.g., horizontal to the screen and pointing outwards or at the eye position in the direction of the screen).

-If a public environment changes to a large extent, then a full description may not be possible.
+If an uncontrolled environment changes to a large extent, then a full description may not be possible.
 For example, if a mobile device is given to each subject to take home with them or the subject runs the experiment interface on their own mobile phone.